ircv3/ircv3-specifications/extensions/line-lengths.md

 ### The `maxline` Capability

-The `maxline` capability, when advertised, MUST have a value which is a positive integer.
+The `maxline` capability, when advertised, MUST have a value which is two positive integers, separated by a comma character.

 For example:

     C: CAP LS
-    S: CAP * LS :maxline=2048
+    S: CAP * LS :maxline=2048,2048

 Similarly to standard message handling, tags and the rest of the message have separate length values.
-The value of the `maxline` capability represents the maximum number of bytes that the tags section, and that the rest of the message, can take up.
+The value of the `maxline` capability represents the maximum number of bytes that the tags section, and that the rest of the message can take up, respectively.
 Line length calculation is done this way in order to better integrate with methods currently used by IRC software to limit line lengths.

-As an example, if `maxline` is 1024 then the maximum size of a full IRC message would be 2048 bytes (1024 for the tags, 1024 for the rest of the message).
+As an example, if `maxline` is `1024,1024` then the maximum size of a full IRC message would be 2048 bytes (1024 for the tags, 1024 for the rest of the message).

 Servers MUST truncate incoming messages to their `maxline` values before processing them.

-`maxline` MUST be at least 512 and SHOULD default to at least 2048.
+Both `maxline` values MUST be at least `512` and SHOULD default to at least `2048`.

 ### Interaction with PRIVMSG and NOTICE